MileHacker Logo

 Visa Types & Process

 Most foreign nationals require a tourist visa.
-Options include single-entry and multiple-entry visas.
-The main method for many nationalities involves an online application through the NADRA (National Database and Registration Authority) E-Visa portal.
-Create an account, complete the form, upload documents, and pay fees online.
+Options include single-entry and several-entry visas.
+The main method for many nationalities involves a digital application through the NADRA (National Database and Registration Authority) E-Visa portal.
+Create an account, finalize the form, upload documents, and pay fees online.

 Visa Categories